Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 - San Jose State's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- San Jose State is 4-1 against the spread and 4-1 overall when the team puts up more than 21.3 points.
+- When San Jose State records more than 21.3 points, it is 4-1 against the spread and 4-1 overall.

-- San Jose State is 5-2 against the spread and 4-3 overall when the team churns out more than 344.3 yards.
+- When San Jose State churns out more than 344.3 yards, the team is 5-2 against the spread and 4-3 overall.

 - The Spartans have turned the ball over one more time (21 total) than the Bulldogs have forced a turnover (20) this season.